 Financial Help to Buy Insurance

 You may be able to get a tax credit to lower the cost of your insurance.
-Whether you qualify for a tax credit, which is also called a subsidy, will depend on your income -- how much money you think you will make in 2013 -- and how many people are in your family.
+Whether you qualify for a tax credit, which is also called a subsidy, will depend on your income and how many people are in your family.